About Sawabi Catalog Travel journal Get in touch

 Long Coil Earrings

 A contemporary replica of an earring traditionally worn by tribes in Ethiopia’s Omo Valley.
-The original, made from coiled, reflects a resourceful tradition of using strings, cables, and wire to create adaptable, recyclable adornments.
-Among groups like the Hamar, Mursi, and Nyangatom, coil forms symbolize continuity, resilience, and the cyclical nature of life.
+The original, made from coiled metal, reflects a resourceful tradition of using strings, cables, and wire to create adaptable, recyclable adornments.
+Among groups like the Hamar, Mursi, and Nyangatom, coil forms symbolize continuity and link.
 This modern interpretation honors that legacy in a refined and enduring material.

 Large Coil Earrings

 A contemporary replica of an earring traditionally worn by tribes in Ethiopia’s Omo Valley.
-The original, made from coiled, reflects a resourceful tradition of using strings, cables, and wire to create adaptable, recyclable adornments.
-Among groups like the Hamar, Mursi, and Nyangatom, coil forms symbolize continuity, resilience, and the cyclical nature of life.
+The original, made from coiled metal, reflects a resourceful tradition of using strings, cables, and wire to create adaptable, recyclable adornments.
+Among groups like the Hamar, Mursi, and Nyangatom, coil forms symbolize continuity and link.
 This modern interpretation honors that legacy in a refined and enduring material.

-Available in 2 sizes, in Yellow, pink and white 18K Gold and in Sterling Silver
+Available in Yellow, pink and white 18K Gold and in Sterling Silver

 This earring is a contemporary interpretation of an ancient form—based on artifacts found across the Roman Empire and the Middle East, dating from the 1st to 3rd centuries CE.
 Characterized by its S-shaped hook and coiled wire detail, the design was traditionally worn plain or with a single suspended bead or pearl.
 This version is sold without a pendant and is intended as a modular base.
 It can be worn as-is or paired with elements from our bead and gemstone catalog, allowing you to create your own combinations in the spirit of historical adaptability.

-AMHARA WEDDING RING NECKLACE This piece is a replica of a traditional Ethiopian wedding ring, historically worn as a pendant.
-The original design, over 100 years old, was made in coin silver and used in wedding ceremonies, dowries, and as a form of personal adornment.
+This piece is a replica of an old Ethiopian wedding ring, historically worn as a necklace pendant.
+The original design was made in coin silver and used in wedding ceremonies, dowries, and as a form of personal adornment.
 Common in regions such as Amhara and Oromo, these rings were part of cultural identity and often strung together on necklaces or cords.
 Made using a 3D scan of an authentic antique, this version is offered in 18K gold or sterling silver and resized for contemporary wear.

 Coiled Wire Necklace